Shashidharan26/Shashidharan26/README.md

-- 👋 Hi, I’m @Shashidharan26
+- Hi, I’m @Shashidharan
-- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Data Analysis and Data Science
+- I have worked for Cognizant Technology Solutions from June 2022 - June 2025
+- Because of some personal Reasons I am on a career Gap, currently learning SAP and ABAP, Now I am passionately learning the necessary skills to land a job related to ABAP
+- I’m aiming to be a great ABAP RAP Developer.
-- 📫 You can reach me with - shashidharan26@outlook.com
+- You can reach me with - shashidharan26@outlook.com

 <!---
 Shashidharan26/Shashidharan26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.